 Can you bounce a baby too hard in a bouncer?

 NO, absolutely not.
 It can be fatal for your little angel.
-Often, baby sitters due to lack experience and even parents bounce baby too hard on a jumperoo.
+Often, babysitters due to lack of experience and even parents bounce baby too hard on a jumper.

 It may result in shaken baby syndrome, behavior disorders, seizures, permanent disabilities, hearing and speech disorders, cerebral palsy, sight issues even blindness, severe brain damage, and other health concerns.

 If not so severe, hard bouncing can result in prolonged vomiting, lessened speech or response, breathing problems, loss of appetite and breathing issues.

 The Ultimate Buying Guide: Things to consider before buying a Baby Jumper

 An efficient buying guide can prevent repetitive buying; thus, check the buying guide below to identify the best among the ordinaries.

 Regarding the frame, high-quality plastics are good, but metal frames are the safest.
 Always avoid low quality plastic frames as it can lead to breakage due to continuous usage.
 The material must be strong enough to hold a baby’s weight.